 There was nothing wrong with our kitchen when we first purchased our home 8 years ago.
 The layout was very functional, the cabinets were sturdy, the tile and appliances did their job but it was so not me.
 Builder grade oak cabinets, white 4×4 tiles with white grout you couldn’t get clean.

 I spend the most amount of time in our kitchen, I wanted it to be a place that made me happy.

 Fortunately for me I have a super handy husband that gets just as excited over a can of paint as I do.
-I was a little worried though, kitchens can become so dated, whatever we did I needed it to be as close to timeless as possible and done cheap.
-Sounds impossible but it wasn’t.
-One day we would achieve the look that we wanted it just wasn’t going to happen
+I was a little worried though, kitchens can become so dated, whatever we did I needed it to be as close to timeless as possible and on a budget.

 I love white kitchens, and consider them to be a classic.
 I also love the look of cottage kitchens; I needed to come to a happy medium.
 Overall, in the end we achieved a pretty traditional kitchen with a twinge of French and cottage.

 We began replacing our white appliances with stainless steel appliances.
-Did I mention not one of our appliances was purchased new.
 They were all found on Craigslist by my fabulous hubby saving us thousands of dollars!

-Year 4 we replaced the floor with natural stone.
+We replaced the floor with natural stone the following year.
 When Home Expo went out of business I scored the chandi and pendant lights for 75% off.
 I had been hovering over them for 2 years but wouldn’t spend the money on them.

-Year 5 we had the most exciting part of our kitchen renovation take place, the painting of the kitchen cabinets!!!
+The most exciting part of our kitchen renovation took place about two years later, painting of the kitchen cabinets!!!